Domain Generalization for Medical Image Analysis: A Review: Methods

 \subsection{Model-level Generalization}

-Model-level generalization serves as a principal technique among the plethora of strategies used to mitigate the challenges posed by domain shift, especially in the context of the medical imaging domain.
-Given the inherent heterogeneity in medical imaging data, which arises from variations in patient demographics, divergences in imaging protocols, and inconsistencies among scanner manufacturers, it is of paramount importance that the constructed models possess robust generalization capabilities to ensure their effective application across these disparate scenarios.
-In this sense, various strategies for promoting model-level generalization have been explored in terms of enhancing the training process, refinement of model architecture, or effective optimization methods.
-Specifically, such strategies encompass several categories of methods: a) \emph{Learning strategy}, which focuses on adequately reflecting the target-suitable knowledge or leveraging distinct representations gained from a variety of sub-tasks; b) \emph{Distributionally Robust Optimization}, which involve minimizing the worst-case expected loss across a range of possible distributions within a specified uncertainty set; and lastly c) \emph{Other model-based DG}, which exploits modifications to the network architecture or the incorporation of adaptive auxiliary components to more efficiently address the chronic domain shift encountered in practical applications.
+Specifically, such strategies encompass several categories of methods: a) \emph{Learning strategy}, which focuses on adequately reflecting the target-suitable knowledge or leveraging distinct representations gained from a variety of sub-tasks; b) \emph{Model framework}, which exploits modifications to the network architecture or the incorporation of adaptive auxiliary components to more efficiently address the domain shift; and lastly c) \emph{Other model-based DG}, which involve various optimization and adaptation techniques.